Universal Polarization for Processes with Memory: Introduction

-\emph{Paper Roadmap:} There are several ways to read this paper, with increasing levels of detail.
+There are several ways to read this paper, with increasing levels of detail.
 A map of the various paths is shown in \Cref{fig_roadmap}.
 All readers are advised to familiarize themselves with the notations and definitions of \Cref{sec_notation conventions and reminders}.
 In it, we introduce the notion of a symbol/observation pair, which generalizes the concept of a channel and allows for simultaneous description of channel and source coding. \Cref{sec_universal construction} is also recommended for all readers, for it introduces the details of the universal construction.
 At this point, there are several options. \begin{itemize} \item A practitioner who wishes to understand and implement the construction, without getting bogged down with the proofs, is advised to skip to \Cref{sec_probabilistic model with memory}, and read it up to \Cref{ex_function counter example}.
 This introduces the assumptions on the processes for which we can prove universality. \Cref{ex_kaijser counter example,ex_function counter example} are important as they illustrate that forgetfulness does not follow from regularity (aperiodicity and irreducibility) of the underlying Markov chain.
-Then, the practitioner may skip straight to the decoding process in \Cref{sec_decoding}. \item A reader who is interested in understanding why the construction is universal is advised to turn to \Cref{sec_properties of BST and a variation,sec_polarizable soprocesses} after \Cref{sec_universal construction}.
+Then, the practitioner may skip straight to the decoding process in \Cref{sec_decoding}.
+The practitioner is also well-advised to read~\Cref{sec_construction,sec_numerical results} to understand how to construct universal polar codes in practice, and to realize the benefits of using list decoding to decode these universal polar codes.
+We note that some definitions from~\Cref{sec_monopolarization for FAIM derived processes} are required to follow~\Cref{sec_construction}, but we refer to the relevant equations as the need arises. \item A reader who is interested in understanding why the construction is universal is advised to turn to \Cref{sec_properties of BST and a variation,sec_polarizable soprocesses} after \Cref{sec_universal construction}.
 These sections contain a detailed proof of universality of the construction, provided that one takes on faith that forgetful processes exist. \item A sufficient condition for the existence of forgetful processes is developed in \Cref{sec_contraction,sec_HMM}.
 The interested reader is advised to read them following \Cref{sec_probabilistic model with memory}. \Cref{sec_contraction,sec_HMM} are written for a general hidden Markov model and may be read independently. \end{itemize}